FCC seeks comments on Katrina panel recommendations

-On the interoperability front, the panel’s recommendations focused on the 700 MHz band, noting the need for the FCC to auction the 700 MHz airwaves to generate $1 billion in revenue that is earmarked for interoperable communications.
-Radios purchased with these grant monies should be required to be capable of “operating on 700 MHz and 800 MHz channels established for mutual aid and interoperability voice communications,” the panel stated in the report.
+On the interoperability front, the panel’s recommendations are focused on the 700 MHz band, noting the need for the FCC to auction the 700 MHz airwaves to generate $1 billion in revenue that is earmarked for interoperable communications.
+Radios purchased with these grant monies should be required to be capable of “operating on 700 MHz and 800 MHz channels established for mutual aid and interoperability voice communications,” the panel states in the report.

-“I would have a problem with that because there are too many local agencies for which 700 and 800 MHz radios don’t fit into their world,” Haraseth said.
+“I would have a problem with that, because there are too many local agencies for which 700 and 800 MHz radios don’t fit into their world,” Haraseth said.
 “Three-fourths of the agencies in the United States operate on conventional 150 MHz and 450 MHz channels.
 So 700 MHz or 800 MHz radios would not serve their purpose in any way, shape or form.”